Lake110/headspacehub/README.md

 - **Accessibility**: Ensuring all content is readable and navigable for users with various abilities
 - **Crisis Resources**: Making emergency support information immediately accessible from any page
-- **Color Psychology**: Using calming colors and imagery to promote a sense of peace and safety
+- **Colour Psychology**: Using calming colours and imagery to promote a sense of peace and safety
 - **Content Organization**: Structuring information to avoid overwhelming users while providing comprehensive resources
 - **Mobile Responsiveness**: Ensuring full functionality on mobile devices for users seeking help on-the-go